15 Hours Reading Club

 15 hours (3rd)

-• Date: Thursday, Feburary 20, 2025
+• Date: Thursday, February 20, 2025

-• Time: 3:30-6:00PM (MST)
+• Time: 3:30-6:00 PM (MST)

-• Zoom meeting link: https://arizona.zoom.us/j/88002135863Password: wanwu25)
+• Zoom meeting link: https://arizona.zoom.us/j/88002135863Password: wanwu25

 • Moderator: Dr. Yanhua ZhouProfessor of Art History, Sichuan Fine Arts Institute; Affiliated Faculty, University of Arizona.

-• People who are interested in literary studies, cultural studies, philosophy, art history, environmentalism, non-human studies are highly recommended to join us for the discussion.
+• People who are interested in literary studies, cultural studies, philosophy, art history, environmentalism, and non-human studies are highly recommended to join us for the discussion.

 Sam Mickey, Mary Evelyn Tucker, and John Grim, Living Earth Community: Multiple Ways of Being and Knowing, Cambridge, UK: Open Book Publishers, 2020 (Preface, Introduction, Chapter 1, 3, 7, 9)